Multidimensional singular control and related Skorokhod problem: sufficient conditions for the characterization of optimal controls: On the proof of Theorem for linear volatility

 \subsection{A preliminary lemma}

 Define the set

 Under Condition \ref{ass sigma geometric}, as mentioned in Remark \ref{remark role of assumption}, the natural domain for an optimally-controlled trajectory is $\mathbb{R}_+^d$.
-The following lemma formalize this statement. \begin{lemma} We have $ V(x)= \min_{v\in \mathcal{V}_+^x} J(x;v), \text{ for each } x \in \mathbb{R}_+^{2}. $ \end{lemma} \begin{proof} The idea of the proof is as follows.
-If the negative component of the optimal control never acts when the optimal trajectory lies in the region $(-\infty, x_1^*] \times \mathbb R$, such a trajectory always remains in $\mathbb R _+^2$.
-On the other hand, if by contradiction, the optimal control acts when the optimal trajectory lies in the region $(-\infty, x_1^*] \times \mathbb R$, then it is possible to construct an admissible control which perform better, contradicting the uniqueness of the optimal control.
+The following lemma formalizes this statement. \begin{lemma} We have $ V(x)= \min_{v\in \mathcal{V}_+^x} J(x;v), \text{ for each } x \in \mathbb{R}_+^{2}. $ \end{lemma} \begin{proof} The idea of the proof is as follows. {We will show that, if the negative component of the optimal control never acts when the optimal trajectory lies in the region $(-\infty, x_1^*] \times \mathbb R$, then such a trajectory always remains in $\mathbb R _+^2$.
+On the other hand, arguing by contradiction, we show that, if the optimal control acts when the optimal trajectory lies in the region $(-\infty, x_1^*] \times \mathbb R$, then it is possible to construct an admissible control which performs better.
+This then contradicts the uniqueness of the optimal control.}

 Let $v\in \mathcal{V}$ be an optimal control for $x\in \mathbb{R}_+^{2}$, and denote by $(\xi^+,\xi^-)$ its minimal decomposition.
 In order to simplify the notation, set $X:=X^{x;v}$.
 Assuming that $v_s=0$ for each $s<0$ and recalling $x_1^*$ from Condition \ref{ass sigma geometric} in Assumption \ref{assumption}, define the random variable